gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ## Logistics
 - This session is 2 hour long
-- Lab will be available for you to use until **weekend. put date here**
+- Lab will be available for you to use until **Monday April 9th, 2018**
 - Best practice: have a partner to consult

 ---
 # Lab Setup
-- Estimated time to complete:
+- Estimated time to complete: 10 mins

-The network topology used in this lab consists of the tow Cisco routers and to a Ubuntu Server.
-The Ubuntu server will act as the Ansible Control Machine and the Cisco (IOSXE and IOS-XR) will be the network devices subjected to automation.
+The network topology used in this lab consists of the two Cisco routers and to a Ubuntu Server.
+The Ubuntu server will act as the Ansible Controller Machine and the Cisco Routers (IOSXE and IOS-XR) will be the network devices subjected to automation.
 ## Topology
 ![topology](./ansible-lab-topo.png)